-We provide effective therapy for individuals, couples, and families challenged by mental health, addiction, and relationship issues in Salt Lake City, Park City and Utah County.
+We provide effective therapy for individuals, couples, and families challenged by mental health, addiction, and relationship issues in Salt Lake City and Park City.
 We help with substance and process addictions, depression, anxiety, and bipolar disorder.
 We provide comprehensive LGBTQ+ affirmative services; integrating the unique needs of the LGBTQ+ community, including gender affirmation assessments and documentation.
 Our practice is defined by three core principles: Competence, Compassion, and Collaboration.

 We specialize in helping people with these concerns

 - Depression, anxiety, and obsessive compulsive disorders

 - Mood imbalances, melancholy, and mood swings